ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **11-createEmployeesObject.js:**
 - `createEmployeesObject`: Constructs objects dynamically using computed property names, allowing the department names to be used as keys and the corresponding employee arrays as values.
 This illustrates a practical use of ES6 features to handle real-world data structuring tasks.

+**12-main.js:** Demonstrates the functionality of the `createReportObject` by using it to manage and report on employee department data dynamically.

+**12-createReportObject.js:**
+- `createReportObject`: Enhances the structure of employee reporting objects by using ES6 method properties and `this` keyword to access and manipulate internal state, demonstrating use of ES6 for object-oriented programming.

 ## Installation
 Clone this repository and navigate to the project directory.